KalvadTech/getX-template/README.md

 #### connections
-handle the connectivity, check if the user is connected to through wifi or mobile data and have internet access or no. contain two widget one for splash screen with connection check. one stack widget for showing connectivity status chenges, you can use it to show status throw all pages or for only one page.
+handle the connectivity, check if the user is connected to through wifi or mobile data and have internet access or no. contain two widget one for splash screen with connection check. one stack widget for showing connectivity status changes, you can use it to show status throw all pages or for only one page.

-#### Localiztions
+#### Localizations
-handle the languages changes, check what is the user prefered language in the app and handle the translation of the strings inside the app. all you have to do is go to modules/locale/localization_view_model and add your supported languages.
+handle the languages changes, check what is the user preferred language in the app and handle the translation of the strings inside the app. all you have to do is go to modules/locale/localization_view_model and add your supported languages.
 Then add string keys to config/keys.
 Inside module/locale/lang create a new file for your keys translation. it's already ready for use for arabic and english.

 #### Theme
-handle the light and dark theme changing. contain custom widget for changing the theme. you can use ThemeSwich to implement a swich to change the theme from dark to light and vise versa or use the ThemeDrawerItem if you want a icon title leading widget.
+handle the light and dark theme changing. contain custom widget for changing the theme. you can use ThemeSwitch to implement a switch to change the theme from dark to light and vise versa or use the ThemeDrawerItem if you want a icon title leading widget.